JCarlee/Layer-SQL/README.md

 * Prompt user for /query URL
 * Prompt user for geometry type (point, polygon, line) and verify input
 * Prompt user for Title field
-* Prompt user for uGRIDD Bubble field names
+* Prompt user for Bubble field names
-* Based on # of uGRIDD Bubble fields, prompt user for both source field names and field definition (atr, link)
+* Based on # of Bubble fields, prompt user for both source field names and field definition (atr, link)
 * Prompt user for style based on geometry type
 * Ouput generated